cmeldas/HC-SR04-RangeFinder/README.md

 # HC-SR04-RangeFinder
-This program read distance from ultrasonic sensor HC-SR04 and send it to arducopter (PX4, APM) on serial.
+This program read distance from ultrasonic sensor HC-SR04 and send it to arducopter (Pixhawk, APM) on serial.
 ## Program description
 Pixhawk distance read rate is 20Hz.
 If pixhawk send something on serial, arduino repty distance in format "12.34\r\n" in meters.
 From HC-SR04 you can read distance every 30ms (about 33Hz).
 Arduino read the distance and do some math.
 You can set MODE, MEDIAN, SPIKE, NORM filter.